Velocity Hockey AAA Program Description

 The Velocity Hockey AAA Team Package will include participation in all of the following events:

-1. 3 local AAA Tournaments: All Velocity AAA teams will participate in events around the metro area.
+1. 3 local AAA Tournaments: The 05/06 Velocity Girls AAA team will participate in events around the metro area.

 2. Spring Practices: All spring practices are held at Braemar Arena and are 1.25 hours in duration.
 All practices will be SOLO team practices (no shared ice).